rsnodgrass/pymcintosh/README.md

 2. Create a basic IP-based RS232 emulator which allows spinning up a basic emulator for each supported device model based purely on the YAML definition and unit tests against those definitions.
 This emulator can be used by client libraries in any language for testing.
 See [avemu]() for more details.

-# THIS IS IN DEVELOPMENT - DOES NOT WORK YET!!!

 ## Support